msclaudine/triangle-tracker/README.md

 TRIANGLE TRACKER PROGRAM

-This program (TRIANGLE TRACKER PROGRAM)is developed by MUSANABANDI CLAUDINE.
+This program (TRIANGLE TRACKER PROGRAM)is developed by MUSANABANDI CLAUDINE new programming learner.

 It helps in tracking the type of triangle by intering the three sides of triangle.